 - VA benefits.
-VAPTSs protect assets veterans have from being counted toward VA benefits, ensuring veterans who have been injured and their eligible spouses can secure all the benefits they may qualify for.
+VAPTs protect assets veterans have from being counted toward VA benefits, ensuring veterans who have been injured and their eligible spouses can secure all the benefits they may qualify for.

 - Tax benefits.
-Since VAPTSs protect a veteran’s assets from being counted as resources, they can also offer tax advantages.
+Since VAPTs protect a veteran’s assets from being counted as resources, they can also offer tax advantages.

-In addition to these, there are many other considerations when setting up a VAPTS.
-Unfortunately, not creating a VAPTS according to current best practices can mean the VA continues to regard the property in a trust as an asset.
+In addition to these, there are many other considerations when setting up a VAPTs.
+Unfortunately, not creating a VAPT according to current best practices can mean the VA continues to regard the property in a trust as an asset.
 The trust will not offer tax benefits and may mean a veteran’s benefits are reduced or cut off.
-A well-drafted VAPTS may be able to offer you protection.
+A well-drafted VAPT may be able to offer you protection.

 Miller Law Group takes the protection of veterans seriously.
-If you’re a veteran or a veteran’s surviving spouse in Berks County or Reading, PA, and would like assistance with creating a Veterans Asset Protection Trust, contact the estate planning attorneys at Miller Law Group.
+If you’re a veteran or a veteran’s surviving spouse in Berks County or Reading, PA, and would like assistance with creating a Veterans Asset Protection Trust, contact our Estate Planning Attorneys at Miller Law Group.
 Our legal team understands current VA practices and guidelines and can help guide you to the right financial planning process to protect you and your family.